 Step 10: See if they are Martindale-Hubbell rated

 The Martindale-Hubbell Legal Network evaluates lawyers and law firms in the United States and Canada based upon peer review – what other lawyers in the community say about a particular lawyer’s abilities.
 This is one of the most valuable pieces of information that you can obtain, and you can do so without much time and effort.
 These ratings are available on the internet at www.martindalehubbell.com That website explains the various ratings it gives, and what they mean.
 For example, an AV-rated (highest rating) lawyer or law firm is in the top 5% of all law firms nationwide.
 Martindale-Hubbell also publishes a book entitled the Bar Register of Preeminent Lawyers.
 There are other companies that provide similar peer reviewed ratings – SuperLawyers, www.superlawyers.com; and Best Lawyers’ In America, www.bestlawyers.com.
 See if, and how your prospective lawyer, is rated at these web sites and in these books, most of which are available at local law libraries.

-What percentage of your practice is devoted to personal injury?
+Step 11: Find out what percentage of their practice is devoted to personal injury?